NUCS-349-Fall21/NUCS-349-Fall21.github.io/index.md

 * [Chapter 8 of the Deep Learning Book: Optimization](https://www.deeplearningbook.org) (This one is harder to get started with)
 * [Chapter 4 of Mitchel's Machine Learning: Neural Nets](readings/mitchell-ch4-neural-nets.pdf) (This is an easier intro)

+### 11/01
+* [Pattern Recognition and Machine Learning, Ch 9](http://www.rmki.kfki.hu/~banmi/elte/bishop_em.pdf) Read up to 9.3.3.
+If you're particularly interested in the math, be sure to check out 9.4.

 ### Lectures Slides
 The lecture slides will be made available on the course calendar above, as the course progresses.